Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Hierarchical Disentanglement Framework

 In this section, we outline our framework for modeling hierarchical structure in representations.
 In our framework, we associate individual data points with paths down a \emph{dimension hierarchy} (examples in Fig.~\ref{fig:dataset-examples}).
 Dimension hierarchies consist of dimension group nodes (shown as boxes), each of which can have any number of continuous dimensions (shown as ovals) and an optional categorical variable (diamonds) that leads to other groups based on its value.
 For any data point, we ``activate'' only the dimensions along its corresponding path.
 Notation-wise, $\mathtt{root}(Z)$ denotes the group at the root of a hierarchy, and $\mathtt{children}(Z_j)$ denotes the child groups of a categorical dimension $Z_j$.
 In the context of a dataset, for a dimension $Z_j$ or a dimension group $g$, $\mathtt{on}(Z_j)$ or $\mathtt{on}(g)$ denotes the subset of the dataset where that $Z_j$ or $g$ is active.

+As a potentially more intuitive analogy (as well as a visualization method), we can also understand hierarchical representations in terms of user interfaces with nested groups of sliders and radio buttons (Fig.~\ref{fig:hier-reps-html}).
+While traditional representations might consist of a single group of constantly visible sliders (or a mixture of sliders and radio buttons), hierarchical representations contain subgroups that only appear when parent radio buttons take particular values.
+For such representations, only a subset of dimensions need to be visible to users at any given time, even if many are required to model the dataset---which could significantly improve interpretability \citep{ross2021evaluating}, if the hierarchy itself is comprehensible.

-This framework can be readily extended to support multiple categorical variables per node (e.g. recursing on both segment halves in the timeseries dataset defined below) or even DAGs, such that instances can be associated with directed flows down multiple paths.
-For simplicity, however, we narrow our scope to tree structures in this work.
+Although in this work we only consider tree-structured hierarchies, our framework could be extended to support multiple categoricals per node or even DAGs, such that instances can be associated with directed flows down multiple paths.